 I found it so inspiring article Joe Myers “5 female coders you have probably never heard of who changed the world” (5 programmers women who changed the world who probably do not know) I have not been able to resist the temptation to translate.

 Computer programming is a male-dominated field, It is not like this?

-As well, in absolute terms so.
+Well, in absolute terms so.
 Data from the Bureau of Labor Statistics of the United States shows that the 73% of workers in the US computer programmers they are male.
 Across technology in general, Women are poorly represented.

 However, a recent research It suggests that women are considered best programmers- but only if they hide their gender.

 Below we highlight the profiles of the five women who have made significant contributions to this field – and indeed they helped to change the world.

 Margaret Hamilton was director of software engineering for the project that wrote the code Apollo Computer Guide (AGC).
 Developed at MIT Instrumentation Laboratory for the mission Apolo 11, the programmers, literally, They had to start from scratch.

 The team wrote the code for the first laptop.
 His work made possible the first moon landing and resulted in a new industry.
 Hamilton became an expert in systems programming, but as she explained to Wired :